FazeDrift44/os/README.md

-Welcome to Code OS the open web based OS of the future.
+Welcome to Code/OS the open web based OS of the future.

 Some important context for AI